Minors – Emancipation of Minor – Vermont

 (3) the minor’s adjustment to living separate and apart from his or her parents, guardian, or custodian;

-(4) the opinion and recommendations of the minor’s parents, guardian or custodian.
+(4) the opinion and recommendations of the minor’s parents, guardian, or custodian.

 (c) In ascertaining the best interests of the minor under this section, the court shall consider the appointment of a guardian ad litem.

-(e) The court may require an emancipated minor to report periodically to the court or to another person specified by the court, regarding the minor’s compliance with the provisions of section 7151(b) of this title.
+(e) The court may require an emancipated minor to report periodically to the court or to another person specified by the court, regarding the minor’s compliance with the provisions of subsection 7151(b) of this title.
 Failure to report as required may result in the emancipation order being vacated upon notice to the parties.

 (f) An order of emancipation shall be conclusive evidence that the minor is emancipated.
 (Added 1995, No. 145 (Adj.
 Sess.), § 1.)